 This soup is especially nice in the winter, because it’s pretty thick and leaves you full for a long time.

 Many countries in Europe have their own variation of green pea soup which is traditionally served during cold times.

-So cozy up by the fire place with your loved one(s) and share a bowl of this coco-pea soup!
+So cozy up by the fire place with your loved one(s) and share a bowl of this delicious green pea soup with coconut!

 1 small onion

 3 tbsp celery root

 Chop the onion and garlic into small pieces.